 New challenges developed during the lockdown

-EAB explored new challenges faced by over 3,000 student success leaders in their annual CONNECTED conference last December.
+EAB explored new challenges faced by over 3,000 student success leaders in their annual CONNECTED conference in December of 2020.
 When the pandemic hit, restaurants and businesses shut down leaving many college-aged workers without jobs.
 When 38% of drop-outs cite financial pressure as the main reason for leaving, students struggled to pay their tuition more than ever.
 Isolation was another challenge addressed at the conference, for both students and staff.
 Measuring the effects of the new normal is a test of adaptability and innovation that many student success leaders are still trying to solve.

 Though student success is still a relatively new concept, it's easy to see it's beginning to take the higher education world by storm.
 We can't wait to see what the future of education holds with this new student-centered approach.

 How to launch a Student Success initiative at your university with Dr. Tim Renick from GSU

 The path to college graduation is becoming increasingly uncertain.
 Deloitte reports, "Nearly one-third of undergraduates leave after their first year, and many require six years to complete their studies."
 One way to help retain students is a student success initiative.
 We are seeing more and more colleges hop on board the student success train as they start rolling out student success initiative programs of their own.

 Dr. Tim Renick, Vice President of Student Success at Georgia State University and the first Executive Director for the National Institute for Student Success (NISS), recently worked to implement a student success initiative at Georgia State University (GSU).

 Through diagnostic analysis and practitioner-led coaching, the NISS helps colleges and universities identify and remove institutional barriers to college completion through data-driven interventions and systemic change to institutional processes and structures.